 Although proper breathing, exercising and focusing on movement are proven to reduce anxiety due to overthinking, not every solution involves something physical.
 Mindfulness meditation is becoming increasingly popular in treating everything from stress to addiction.
 This type of meditation has recently been used to treat military veterans with Post Traumatic Stress Disorder.

 Mindfulness meditation involves focusing on only the current moment, whether that be concentrating on breathing or watching something in nature.
-Whatever the method, the purpose is to stop unnecessary thoughts and keep your mind in the present.
+Whatever the method, the purpose is to stop overthinking and unnecessary thoughts while keeping your mind in the present moment.

-According to a March 24, 2018, article in the Washington Post, scientific studies have not yet determined why mindfulness meditation actually works.
-Both psychologists and doctors, however, do know that it is an effective way of controlling stress and preventing anxiety.
+According to an article in the Washington Post, scientific studies have not yet determined why mindfulness meditation actually works.
+Both psychologists and doctors, however, do know that even 10 minutes is an effective way of controlling stress, preventing anxiety and stop overthinking.
 Whatever the reason may be, it is currently being used as a treatment endorsed by medical professionals worldwide.

 “Some of the most impressive studies to date involve a treatment called mindfulness-based cognitive therapy, which combines meditation with psychotherapy to help patients deal with thoughts that lead to depression,” writes Washington Post reporter Bruce Lieberman.
 “Randomized controlled trials have shown that the approach significantly reduces the risk of depression relapse in individuals who have previously had three or more major depressive episodes.”

-“Spirituality has many definitions, but at its core spirituality helps to give your life context,” states an April 23, 2016, Mayo Clinic report on stress.
+“Spirituality has many definitions, but at its core spirituality helps to give your life context,” states a Mayo Clinic report on stress.
 “It’s not necessarily connected to a specific belief system or even religious worship.
 Instead, it arises from your connection with yourself and with others, the development of your personal value system, and your search for meaning in life.”